Skip to main content

 secp256r1

 Uses OpenSSL implementation.
-Interface is similar to CHKSIGNS/CHKSIGNU.
-Compatible with Apple Secure Enclave.
+The interface is similar to CHKSIGNS/CHKSIGNU.
+It is compatible with Apple Secure Enclave.

-P256_CHKSIGNSd sig k - ?Checks seck256r1-signature sig of data portion of slice d and public key k.
-Returns -1 on success, 0 on failure.
+P256_CHKSIGNSd sig k - ?Checks the secp256r1 signature sig of the data portion of slice d and the public key k.
+Returns -1 on success or 0 on failure.

-P256_CHKSIGNUh sig k - ?Same thing, but the signed data is 32-byte encoding of 256-bit unsigned integer h.
+P256_CHKSIGNUh sig k - ?It is the same as P256_CHKSIGNS, but the signed data is a 32-byte encoding of the 256-bit unsigned integer h.

 Ristretto